Originally published March 2015. Last updated August 2019

-Influencer marketing ROI is so important to understand before you get started with campaigns because it defines your success.
-In fact, it's probably the one thing brands struggle with the most.
-Unfortunately, selecting the blogger with the highest follower count doesn't always guarantee success.
+Here’s the thing: Quantifying a return on investment for influencer campaigns is probably the one thing brands struggle with the most.
+Unfortunately, selecting the blogger with the highest follower count usually doesn’t guarantee success.
 You need to be more strategic than that.

 Influencer marketing campaigns take a lot of strategizing, experimenting, and optimization as you go along.
-In this post, we'll give you key takeaways for getting started with your first campaigns, how to develop your strategy, how much to budget, how to select bloggers, and what influencer marketing ROI to expect.
-Let's do this!
+In this post, we'll give you key takeaways for:

 We’re big fans of influencer marketing (i.e. advertising via bloggers or social influencers).
 First and foremost, working with influencers gives you, as a brand, the much needed validation from the movers-and-shakers within your space.
-This is huge because consumers won’t just take your word for it when you tell them that YOUR brand is totally awesome and that they should buy YOUR products.
-When you tell them anything about YOUR product, it will always sound biased.
+This is HUGE because consumers won’t just take your word for it when you tell them that YOUR brand is totally awesome and that they should buy YOUR products.
+When you tell them anything about YOUR product, it’s gonna sound biased.

 Because it is.